-- GMLP has restrictive covenants, in which if its long-term debt-to-total capitalization ratio exceeds 65%, and its longterm debt interest coverage ratio is less than 1.5 times (both on a non-consolidated basis), it may not issue any additional long-term debt. - If the Partnership's long-term debt-to-capitalization ratio exceeds 75% (on a non-consolidated basis), it will not make a distribution to its partners. - The debt maturity schedule is reasonably spread out with min- As of September 30, 2015, GMLP's non-consolidated longterm debt-to-total capitalization ratio and the non-consolidated long-term debt interest ratio were 52.8% and 2.94 times, respectively. - The trust deeds stipulate that all of the Partnership's interest in non-regulated energy-related activities and non-energy-related activities must not be more than 10% of its total non-consolidated assets.
-As at September 30, 2015, the Partnership's assets used for such activities accounted for 3.17% of its total non-consolidated assets.
+• GMLP has restrictive covenants, in which if its long-term debt-to-total capitalization ratio exceeds 65% and its longterm debt interest coverage ratio is less than 1.50x (both on a non-consolidated basis), it may not issue any additional longterm debt.

-As for non-energy-related activities, GMLP's interest in such activities may not exceed 5% of its total non-consolidated assets.
+- If the Partnership's long-term debt-to-capitalization ratio exceeds 75% (on a non-consolidated basis), it will not make a distribution to its partners. - · As of September 30, 2015, GMLP's non-consolidated long-term debt-to-total capitalization ratio and the nonconsolidated long-term debt interest ratio were 52.8% and 2.94x, respectively. - The trust deeds stipulate that all of the Partnership's interest in non-regulated energy-related activities and non-energyrelated activities must not be more than 10% of its total nonconsolidated assets.
+As at September 30, 2015, the Partnership's assets used for such activities accounted for 3.17% of its total non-consolidated assets. - As for non-energy-related activities, GMLP's interest in such activities may not exceed 5% of its total non-consolidated assets.
 As at September 30, 2015, the Partnership had no interest in such activities.